Myanmar profile - Media

-But under reforms introduced since 2011 by a new government, Myanmar, also known as Burma, has unblocked international news websites, exiled Burmese news websites and YouTube.
-In 2012, it lifted pre-publication censorship for the press and gave the green light for privately-owned daily newspapers to publish.
+Under reforms introduced since 2011 by a new government, Myanmar, also known as Burma, has unblocked international news websites, exiled Burmese news websites and YouTube.
+In 2012, it lifted pre-publication censorship for the press and allowed privately-owned daily newspapers to publish.

 Around 48 per cent of households own a TV set.
 Foreign radio is a key source of information.
-The BBC, Voice of America, US-backed Radio Free Asia and Norway-based opposition station Democratic Voice of Burma target listeners in Myanmar.
+Outlets include the BBC, Voice of America, US-backed Radio Free Asia and Norway-based online station Democratic Voice of Burma.

-There were 535,000 internet users by June 2012 (InternetWorldStats).
+There were 625,000 internet users by 2014 (InternetLiveStats.com).
 The main limitations to access are bandwidth and the cost of connections, says Freedom House.
 Mobiles are a key means of access.

 - Kyehmon - (The Mirror), state-run daily

 - Myanmar Alin - organ of State Peace and Development Council (SPDC)

 - New Light of Myanmar - English-language organ of SPDC

 - 7 Day Daily - privately-owned